 Description

-MATERIALS: the building is constructed of brick laid in a checker pattern, with red brick dressings including window surrounds and quoins.
-It is topped by a hipped slate roof
+The structure is made of brick arranged in a checker pattern, with red brick dressings that include window surrounds and quoins.
+It has a hipped slate roof.

-EXTERIOR: the building is three storeys.
-The ground floor includes a mid-C19 shopfront with a rectangular box window on each side, consisting of a narrow box window on the canted corner (late-C20 replacement), and two large box windows to the south and west.
-Each window is flanked by Doric pilasters supporting a frieze and cornice.
-Also, on the west elevation is a ground-floor sash window with glazing bars to the upper sash.
+The building is roughly rectangular and sits on a corner plot, with its south and west elevations facing High Street and St James's Street, respectively.
+It stands three storeys tall.
+The ground floor features a mid-19th century shopfront that includes a rectangular box window on each side, with a narrow box window on the canted corner (a late 20th century replacement) and two large box windows on the south and west sides.
+Each window is flanked by Doric pilasters that support a frieze and cornice.
+Additionally, on the west elevation, there is a ground-floor sash window with glazing bars in the upper sash.

-On the second floor there is a three-over-six sash to the south, and to the west is a matching sash and a further shallow recess.
-The windows are all in recessed openings and topped by splayed-brick flat arches; the top floor arches are narrower.
-Below the hipped roof is a timber-eaves cornice.
+On the second floor, there is a three-over-six sash window on the south side, and on the west side, there is a matching sash and another shallow recess.
+All windows are set in recessed openings and topped with splayed-brick flat arches, with the arches on the top floor being narrower.
+Below the hipped roof, there is a timber-eaves cornice.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.